 Why Is CKD on the Rise?

 This is an important question to ask.
-Most other non-communicable diseases have decreased their number of deaths in the past 25 years, so why are the numbers for chronic kidney disease rising?
+Why is Chronic Kidney Disease (CKD) Is on the Rise?
+Most other non-communicable diseases have decreased their number of deaths in the past 25 years, so why are the numbers rising?
 Let’s look at the risk factors for CKD:

 10.5% of the population of the United States has diabetes.
 This is a condition where the body isn’t able to make or effectively use insulin, prompting elevated levels of blood glucose (sugar).
 5-10% of U.S. diabetics have type 1 diabetes, which is an autoimmune reaction and is not preventable.
 The remaining 90-95% of diabetics suffer from type 2 diabetes, or adult-onset diabetes, which is influenced by genetics but is also caused by obesity and lack of physical activity.